Image from “A Rare and Beautiful Thing,” Daniel Loxton’s main stage talk at The Amazing Meeting 2014 conference (video)

 “Where Do We Go From Here?”
 (2007)

 In this substantial op-ed article, Daniel responded to what he saw as mission drift in the skeptical movement, arguing that “the attention and energy of the skeptical movement should remain sharply focused on consumer protection in fringe science areas.”
-According to Daniel, “somebody has to do it.
-I can’t drive that point home hard enough.
-The job isn’t done.
+According to Daniel, “somebody has to do it. … The job isn’t done.
 It will never be done.”

 “What Do I Do Next?”
 (2009)